ggerganov/llama.cpp/examples/main/README.md

 These options provide extra functionality and customization when running the LLaMA models:

+-   `-h, --help`: Display a help message showing all available options and their default values.
+This is particularly useful for checking the latest options and default values, as they can change frequently, and the information in this document may become outdated.
 -   `--verbose-prompt`: Print the prompt before generating text.
 -   `--mtest`: Test the model's functionality by running a series of tests to ensure it's working properly.
 -   `--lora FNAME`: Apply a LoRA (Layer-wise Relevance Approximation) adapter to the model (implies --no-mmap).
 This allows you to adapt the pretrained model to specific tasks or domains.